Angus King: Personal life

 King's first wife was Edie Birney.
 She is the mother of King's three older sons.
 King and Birney divorced in 1982.

-In 1984, King married Mary Herman, his current wife.
+Since 1984, King has been married to Mary Herman.
 King has five children and six grandchildren.
+One of his children, Angus III, is a Democratic candidate in the 2026 Maine gubernatorial election.

-King is an Episcopalian.
+King is an Episcopalian and attends St. Paul's Episcopal Church in Brunswick.
 He rides a Harley-Davidson motorcycle.

-As of 2018 King's net worth, according to OpenSecrets.org, was more than $9.4 million.
+As of 2018, King's net worth, according to OpenSecrets.org, was more than $9.4 million.

 Health issues

 In June 2015, King underwent a successful surgery that removed a cancerous prostate that had been detected in a screening and biopsy.
 The surgery did not change King's plans to run for reelection in 2018.

 On August 19, 2021, King and fellow senators Roger Wicker and John Hickenlooper tested positive for COVID-19.
-He fully recovered from the disease, saying, "I didn't feel great during the worst of my illness, but I'm confident that I would have felt a whole lot worse if I hadn't received the vaccine".
+He fully recovered from the virus, saying, "I didn't feel great during the worst of my illness, but I'm confident that I would have felt a whole lot worse if I hadn't received the vaccine".